Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

 @subsubsection upgrade_occt700_cdl_wok Applications based on CDL and WOK

-If you have application essentially based on CDL, and need to upgrade it to OCCT 7.0, you will very likely need to convert your application code to non-CDL form.
+If your application is essentially based on CDL, and you need to upgrade it to OCCT 7.0, you will very likely need to convert your application code to non-CDL form.
-This is non-trivial effort; the required actions would depend strongly on the structure of the code and used features of CDL.
+This is a non-trivial effort; the required actions would depend strongly on the structure of the code and used CDL features.

-The upgrade script and sources of specialized version of WOK used for upgrading OCCT code can be found in WOK Git repository in branch [CR0_700_2](http://git.dev.opencascade.org/gitweb/?p=occt-wok.git;a=log;h=refs/heads/CR0_700_2).
+The upgrade script and sources of a specialized WOK version used for OCCT code upgrade can be found in WOK Git repository in branch [CR0_700_2](http://git.dev.opencascade.org/gitweb/?p=occt-wok.git;a=log;h=refs/heads/CR0_700_2).

 [Contact us](http://www.opencascade.com/contact/) if you need more help.

 @subsection upgrade_occt700_bspline Separation of BSpline cache

-Implementation of NURBS curves and surfaces has been revised: cache of polynomial coefficients, used to accelerate calculate values of B-spline, is separated from data objects (Geom2d_BSplineCurve, Geom_BSplineCurve, Geom_BSplineSurface), into dedicated classes (BSplCLib_Cache and BSplSLib_Cache).
+Implementation of NURBS curves and surfaces has been revised: the cache of polynomial coefficients, which is used to accelerate calculate values of B-spline, has been separated from data objects *Geom2d_BSplineCurve, Geom_BSplineCurve* and *Geom_BSplineSurface* into the dedicated classes *BSplCLib_Cache* and *BSplSLib_Cache*.

 The benefits of this change are:
 * Reduced memory footprint of OCCT shapes (up to 20% on some cases)
 * Possibility to evaluate the same B-Spline concurrently in parallel threads without data races and mutex locks

-The drawback is that direct evaluation of B-Splines using methods of curves and surfaces becomes slower, due to absence of cache.
-The way to avoid slow down is to use adaptor classes (Geom2dAdaptor_Curve, GeomAdaptor_Curve and GeomAdaptor_Surface): they now use cache when the curve or surface is a B-spline.
+The drawback is that direct evaluation of B-Splines using methods of curves and surfaces becomes slower due to the absence of cache.
+The slow-down can be avoided by using adaptor classes *Geom2dAdaptor_Curve, GeomAdaptor_Curve* and *GeomAdaptor_Surface*, which now use cache when the curve or surface is a B-spline.

-OCCT algorithms are changed to use adaptors for B-spline calculations instead of direct methods of curves and surfaces.
+OCCT algorithms have been changed to use adaptors for B-spline calculations instead of direct methods for  curves and surfaces.
-The same changes (use of adaptors instead of direct call to curve and surface methods) should be implemented in relevant places in applications based on OCCT in order to get maximum performance.
+The same changes (use of adaptors instead of direct call to curve and surface methods) should be implemented in relevant places in the applications based on OCCT to get the maximum performance.

 @subsection upgrade_occt700_sorttools Removal of SortTools package

-Package SortTools has been removed.
+Package *SortTools* has been removed.
 The code that used the tools provided by that package should be corrected manually.
 The recommended approach is to use sorting algorithms provided by STL.